-If, at any time, a member becomes aware of any apparent violation of this plan, which includes CCDA's standards, he or she has the responsibility to report such violations in accordance with the reporting requirements of this plan.
+If, at any time, a member becomes aware of any apparent violation of this plan, which includes CCDA's standards, they have a responsibility to report such violations in accordance with the reporting requirements of this plan.
 Persons making such reports are assured that these reports will be treated as confidential to the extent permissible.
 CCDA will take no adverse action against persons making such reports in good faith and without malicious intent, whether or not the report ultimately proves to be founded.
 If a member does not report conduct violating the CCDA's standards, that member may be subject to disciplinary action.
-When a member has a question regarding the legality or propriety of a course of action, the member should seek guidance from his or her supervisor or from the Compliance & HIPAA Privacy Officer before taking any action.
+When a member has a question regarding the legality or propriety of a course of action, the member should seek guidance from their supervisor or from the Compliance & HIPAA Privacy Officer before taking any action.